TheDocTrier/disjoint-union/content/formless.md

 The text of this [*Formless Commissions*](https://disjointunion.link/formless/) document is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Feel free to use its terms in other documents if you want.
 However to avoid confusion, please do not name any derivatives of this document "Formless Commissions".

+## Why This Document

+I like the vision of a gift economy, despite how implausible its existence might be.
+I want to commission artists and participate in that process.
+But I don't want to force myself to come up with an idea that is likely to be subpar and uninspired.
+I already enjoy the work artists do outside of their regular commissions, so why not just pay for one of those.